Crown Jewel (2018): Aftermath

 After his interference in the Universal Championship match, Braun Strowman sought revenge against Baron Corbin.
 After chasing him through the arena during the next Raw episode, Stephanie McMahon struck a bargain with him a week later: if he ceased attacking Corbin until after Survivor Series and led "Team Raw" to victory, he would be granted a match against Corbin and another Universal Championship match against Brock Lesnar, and could freely determine the stipulations in either match.
-At Survivor Series, Strowman eliminated four of the five members of "Team SmackDown", leading his team to a decisive victory.
+At Survivor Series, Strowman eliminated four of the five members of Team SmackDown, leading his team to a decisive victory.
 On the following Raw, he was granted his match against Corbin at TLC: Tables, Ladders & Chairs, which he chose would be the namesake match.
 If Strowman won, he would be granted another Universal title match against Brock Lesnar at the Royal Rumble and Corbin would be stripped of all authority, but if Corbin won, he would become the permanent Raw General Manager.
 At TLC, an injured Strowman defeated Corbin with the assistance of Heath Slater, Apollo Crews, Finn Bálor, Bobby Roode, Chad Gable, and Kurt Angle, to challenge Lesnar again at the Royal Rumble and stripping Corbin of all authoritative power.
 However, as punishment for damaging Vince McMahon's limousine, he was stripped of his title opportunity, which was largely caused by Corbin, leading to a match at Elimination Chamber, which Corbin won thanks to assistance from Drew McIntyre and Bobby Lashley.
+On the following Raw, Strowman defeated Corbin in a tables match to end the feud.

 The involvement of Shane McMahon in the WWE World Cup final was used as a build-up towards Survivor Series.
 It drew heavy kayfabe criticism from various wrestlers on the Raw roster.
 Acting Raw General Manager Baron Corbin accused Shane of stealing the World Cup from Raw and of having massively abused his power.
 The same statements were reiterated by Dolph Ziggler, who called Shane's actions a conspiracy, and his partner Drew McIntyre.
 Both wrestlers proclaimed Ziggler to be the "true best in the world".
-Furthermore, Stephanie McMahon called her brother's actions "an insult to the entire Raw locker room."
+Furthermore, Stephanie McMahon called her brother's actions "an insult to the entire Raw locker room".